learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 The general process is:

-- Click the GitHub logo button (the 'OctoCat') in Canvas, we will show you exactly which button this is soon.
+- Click the GitHub logo button (the 'OctoCat') in Canvas; we will show you exactly which button this is soon.
 - Create a personal copy (a 'fork') of the assignment into your GitHub account.
 - Download your personal copy to your computer (referred to as 'cloning').
 - Complete the required work.
+- Push your completed code back up to your GitHub repo.
 - Submit your completed work in Canvas through the CodeGrade window.

-In this assignment, you'll learn the workflow that you will be using to complete your assignments.
-You can follow along with the steps in the video below, or continue reading to get a more detailed explanation of the process of working on lessons in Canvas.
+In this assignment, you'll learn the workflow that you will be using to complete your assignments and submit them using CodeGrade.

-## Completing Assignments Walkthrough Video
+## Completing and Submitting Assignments

 <iframe width="640" height="480" src="https://www.youtube.com/embed/EqIGup3zb8A" title="Completing and Submitting Software Engineering Assignments" frameborder="0" allowfullscreen></iframe>